MicrosoftDocs/Viva/Viva/goals/jira-integration.md

 Initiatives currently have the following limitations:

 - You can't create unaligned, top-level initiatives.
 They must align to an objective or key result.
-- You can't edit the alignment for a initiative when you create it.
+- You can't edit the alignment for an initiative when you create it.
 You can only create it under an existing objective or key result, and it will be aligned to that objective or key result.
 - Private initiatives aren't supported.
 Initiatives can be seen by all Viva Goals users.
 - You can't clone initiatives, and you can't perform bulk actions like changing the time period on multiple initiatives at once.
 - Initiatives can have a maximum of 200 tasks.